 Understanding DOT Compliance

 DOT compliance refers to adhering to the regulations set by the U.S. Department of Transportation (DOT).
-These rules ensure the safety and reliability of commercial vehicles on public roads.
-Whether you’re a trucking company, a freight carrier, or an independent driver, compliance is crucial for your business operations.
+These regulations are enforced to ensure that commercial vehicles operate safely, efficiently, and within federal law.
+Whether you’re a trucking company, a freight carrier, or an owner-operator, maintaining compliance is essential for business continuity, public safety, and legal operation.

 Who Needs DOT Compliance?